Joel9241/cisc275-fall2019-first-git/README.md

 1. Create java files to make this code compile and run.

 2. What five objects are created in the main?
+The arrayList dogs
+The dog Fido with 4 legs
+The dog Fido with 3 legs
+The dog Alfie
+The animal comparator

 3. Can you spot the Comparator constructor call?
 Where is the class definition for the Comparator?
+Lines 16 through 21